penoonan/throttle/README.md

     $app = $stack->resolve($app);
 ```

-It works by using Predis to track the number of requests that come from a particular IP during a given interval of time.
-The default is 360 requests per 3600 seconds - i.e., one request per 10 seconds for each hour.
+It works by tracking the number of requests that come from a particular IP during a given interval of time.
+The default limit is 360 requests per 3600 seconds - i.e., one request per 10 seconds for each hour.
 If an IP has hit the limit, Throttle responds by sending a Symfony 403 response with the message "Rate limit exceeded".

 You can override any of those defaults by passing them to Throttle's constructor: